 The requirements gathering is the activity to collect all the relevant information of the software product from the customers.

 Every software has a purpose and without requirement, we can’t develop any software because if we don’t know what to do in software then how can we develop software.
 So the software requirement phase is the most important phase of software development because the whole project is based on customer requirements.

 We collect all the exact requirements of a software project by talking to the customer through interviews and discussions.
 Clients are most important in any business so all the details and specifications of the software project must be discussed with the client.
 We collect maximum information from the client.

 After collecting all the customer requirements, the next phase is the software requirements specification.

 Requirement Documentation is a very important activity after the requirement gathering and analysis.
 This is a way to represent requirements in a consistent format

-This is a documentation phase means the SRS phase, where all the project requirements are converted into documentation means all the collecting information from the customers is written systematically in some documents.
+This is a documentation phase, where all the project requirements are converted into documentation means all the collecting information from the customers is written systematically in some documents.

 This documentation is important because this is the base of the project which helps engineers to develop the software systematically.